 High School Transition Program

-4. Pass a placement test to register for courses in math or writing.
+- Pass the placement test to register for courses in math or writing.

 High School Transition students can take up to eight credits per term at a reduced tuition rate of $25 per credit.
 Students who are eligible for free/reduced lunches at their high school are eligible to receive a tuition waiver.
 Eligible students must complete a Grant Waiver request.
 Please keep in mind, due to the reduced tuition there are no refunds for HST courses.